Otto of Freising: Chronica de duabus civitatibus

-The first of these is his Chronica sive Historia de duabus civitatibus (Chronicle or The History of the Two Cities), a historical and philosophical work in eight books, which follows to some extent the lines laid down by Augustine and Orosius.
+The first of these is his Chronica sive Historia de duabus civitatibus (Chronicle or The History of the Two Cities), a historical and philosophical work in eight books, which follows to some extent the lines laid down by Augustine of Hippo and Paulus Orosius.
 Written during the time of the civil war in Germany (1143–1145), it contrasts Jerusalem and Babel, the heavenly and the earthly kingdoms, and also contains much valuable information about the history of his own time.
-The chronicle, which was held in very high regard by contemporaries, covers the years up until 1146, and from this date until 1209 it was continued by Otto, abbot of St Blasius (d.
-1223).
+The chronicle, which was held in very high regard by contemporaries, covers the years up until 1146, and from this date until 1209 it was continued by Otto, abbot of St Blasius (died 1223).
 In the Chronica, Otto reports a meeting he had with Bishop Hugh of Jabala, who told him of a Nestorian Christian king in the east named Prester John.
 It was hoped this monarch would bring relief to the crusader states.
 This is the first documented mention of Prester John.

 The text details a period of harmony between the imperial and ecclesiastical authority which had followed from the conversion of Rome to Christianity.
 Rome was seen as the fourth and final world empire.
 After that, authority was transferred to the Greeks (Byzantines), then the Franks (Francia) and later the Germans (East Francia).
-Also, he noted that Conrad III was the 93rd emperor from Augustus with Frederick I being the 94h.
+Also, he noted that Conrad III was the 93rd emperor from Augustus with Frederick I being the 94th.
 However, Pope Gregory VII's unexpected excommunication of Emperor Henry IV in 1075 had shattered this unity.
 And this would thus usher in the seventh and last age in mankind's history.
 This period would be characterised with incessant crises that would precede the arrival of the Antichrist.
 Which would be a topic of the eighth and final book of the Chronicle.